-All virtual machines deployed to vSAN have an availability policy setting that ensures at least one additional copy of the virtual machine data is available known as the FailureToTolerate (FTT); this includes the write cache contents.
+All virtual machines deployed to vSAN have an availability policy setting that ensures at least one additional copy of the virtual machine data is available; this includes the write cache contents.
 When a write is initiated by the VM then it is sent to both the local write cache on the owning host and also to the write cache on the remote hosts.
 This ensures we have a copy of the in cache data in the event of a host failure and no data will get corrupted.
 If a block is requested and not found in the read cache, the request is directed to the HDD.

-HDDs play two roles in a hybrid vSAN: they make up the capacity of the vSAN data store as well as making up components for a stripe width.
-SAS, NL-SAS and SATA drives are supported.
+Magnetic hard disk drives (referred to as HDDs from here on) have two roles in vSAN.
+They make up the capacity of the vSAN data store as well as making up components for a stripe width.
+SAS and NL-SAS drives are supported.

-VMware recommends configuring 10% of projected consumed capacity of all VMDKs space as SSD storage on the hosts.
-If a higher ratio is required, then multiple disk groups (up to 4) will have to be created as there is a limit of 1 SSD per disk group.
+VMware recommends configuring 10% of projected consumed capacity of all VMDKs space as SSD cache storage on the hosts.
+If a higher ratio is required, then multiple disk groups (up to 4) will have to be created as there is a limit of 1 cache SSD per disk group.